soumojit-dev/Python/README.md

 - demonstrates error handling using try-except block for exception (user input taken)
 52. freq_each_characters.py
-- finds frequency of each character in a sentence (Ignoring the spaces) 🧠 Who This Is For
+- finds frequency of each character in a sentence (Ignoring the spaces)
+53. first_non_repeating_character.py
+- finds the first non repeating character in a sentence 🧠 Who This Is For
 - 💻 Students starting with Python from scratch
 - 🛠️ Developers brushing up on syntax or logic